Skip to main content

 • Limits Patient Responsibility: Patients are still responsible for their deductible and coinsurance, but they’re not acting as a middleman for insurance payments.

-Simply put, the AOB cuts out the unnecessary back-and-forth and ensures we’re paid faster and more reliably.
+The AOB cuts out the unnecessary back-and-forth and ensures we’re paid faster and more reliably.
+Understanding and assessing any AOBs should be built-in to your medical billing process workflow.

 Join our Newsletter